junmer/source-han-serif-ttf/README.md

 [Source Han Serif](http://adobe.ly/SourceHanSerif) is an open source Pan-CJK typeface.

-It's a awsome work by Google and Adobe.
+It's a awesome work by Google and Adobe.

 Considering that TTF format is easier to building Web Fonts.
 So this repo was born.